brandonmailhiot/SynthJS/README.md

+# Introduction
+Codebeat is a browser-based audio programming language for music composition and audio synthesis.
+[This](https://kebo.herokuapp.com) is a example application using the codebeat module.

 # Usage
 Install:

 ~~~
 npm install codebeat
 ~~~

 Import and instantiate with voice config:

 ~~~
 import Codebeat from 'codebeat'